 Students desiring help in any subject should not hesitate to see their teachers.
 This is a two-way arrangement.
 Students may also be requested by their teachers to attend After-School Help.
-For those who want to take advantage of this extra help, staff members are available in their rooms based on a learning program on Sundays, Mondays and Wednesdays.
+For those who want to take advantage of this extra help, staff members are available in their rooms from 2:40-2:50 pm on Sundays, Mondays and Wednesdays.